What Are Your Rights If (When) A Police Officer Pulls You Over?- Jacqui Ford law oklahoma city

 Imagine you’re driving down the road and then see the blue and red lights flashing in your rearview mirror.
 You may not know why you’re being pulled over.
 Perhaps your taillight is out.
 Perhaps your tags have expired.
 Perhaps there’s a more serious reason why a police officer may pull you over.
 It’s also possible that there is no discernible reason that you know.

-However, just because a police officer pulls you over, you do not lose your rights to be secure in your car.
+However, just because a police officer pulls you over, you do not lose your right to be secure in your car.

-When can a police officer pull you over?
+When can a police officer pull you over in Oklahoma?

 For example, it would be reasonable suspicion if a car zoomed passed at 20 miles over the speed limit.
 It would not be reasonable suspicion if a driver had no warrants, the car was in good repair, and the driver broke no laws but simply had an “I Hate Cops” bumper sticker.